What is a formalities notice?

 - only address the issues your examiner has raised.
 This is not the time to make additional changes.
 Learn more about amendments

-You have two months from the date of our formalities notice to resolve the issues raised.
+You have 2 months from the date of our formalities notice to resolve the issues raised.
 If you can’t overcome the issues within this time, your application will lapse.

 It is important to respond as soon as you can.
 This will give your examiner plenty of time to consider your response and let you know if any further information is required.

-Under limited circumstances the two-month timeframe can be extended for a fee.
+Under limited circumstances the 2-month timeframe can be extended for a fee.
 Learn more about extensions of time.

 What are some common issues raised?